 If there is a warning (caution) sign that you should have seen before you fell, then this may hurt your personal injury case.
 A surveillance video may show how long the refrigerator, freezer or other cooler was leaking before your fall.

-How long does it take to settle a slip and fall case with Walmart in Florida?
+How long does it take to settle a slip and fall case with Walmart?

 There are many different factors that affect how long a slip and fall case may take to settle.
 There is no guarantee that Walmart will offer to settle your claim.